 Emergency Response

-Adequate emergency response plans must be in place for every event, detailing procedures for medical emergencies, search and rescue operations, and other contingencies.
+An emergency response plans must be in place for every event, detailing procedures for medical emergencies, search and rescue operations, and other contingencies.

 Organising Authorities must ensure that all Participants are aware of and familiar with the emergency response procedures.